ColeKatz1/TennisPredictionModel/README.md

 Results:

-The model was used to simulate the results of the recent Indian Wells tournament of 2022.
+The model was used to simulate the results starting from the round of 64 of the recent Indian Wells tournament of 2022.
 The model acheived an accuracy of approximately 70% for this tournament for picking the winner of each match.

 Future of the project: